ibrahimmudassar/Rutgers-Foodies/README.md

 ## Contribution

+I'd like to thank my dear friend [Yash Shah](https://github.com/yashshah41) for his work on this project.
+Without his help and contribution this project would not be what it is today.

-I would love contributors and generally people who are willing to help and give ideas to help the project mature.
-Reach out by starting an issue or messaging me!
+If you'd like to also contribute to the project with either code or an idea reach out by starting an issue or messaging me!